noahehall/theBookOfNoah/_aws.md

     - # of items * kb size per second
   18. what happens if you exceed your provisioned throughput?
     + you get a 400 http status code: ProvisionedThroughputExceededException
+  19. what are the basic steps for identifying with a web identity provider (e.g facebook)
+    1. user authenticates with web id provider (e.g. facebook)
+    2. they are passed a token by their ID provider
+    3. your code calls AssumeRoleWithWebIDentity API providing the web id providers token and the ARN for the IAM role
+    4. your app can now access Dynamodb from between 15 > 1 hour (default is 1 hour
+  20. when should you use conditional writes vs atomic counters?
+    - if you can have some margin of error, use atomic counters
+    - if you need absolutely accurate information, use conditional writes
+  21. what is dynamodb?
+    - fully managed (no ssh)
+    - stored on ssh spread across 3 distinct data centers
+    - eventual consistency reads within a second (default) is best read performance
+    - strongly concistent reads are those whose results contain all items that have a successfuly response
+    - fast and flexible nosql db service for all types of applications
+  22. what types of primary keys exist?
+    - single attribute: think unique ID
+      + partition key sometimes called hash
+    - composite; think unique id + data range
+      + partition key + sort key
+      + sort key sometimes called range key
+  23. how are partition keys stored?
+    - the partition key value is used as an input ot an internal hash function, and the output from the ash function determiens the partition
+    - the partition determines the physical location where the data is stored
+    - no two items can have the same partition key value (for single attribute primary keys)
+    - two/more items can have the same partition key but different sort key (from composite primate keys)
+  24. what are dynamodb streams?
+    - used to capture modifications to dynamodb tables for upto 24 hours
+      + edits : capture the before and after
+      + deletes: capture the before delete
+    - can be used to trigger lambda functions (e.g. to replicate data, or send emails via SES)
+  25. what are batch operations
+    - can read multiple items using BatchGetItem api
+    - retrieve up to 1 Mb of data
+    - retrieve up to 100 items
+    - retrieve items from multiple tables
+    -

+# VPCs
+  1. you must know how to build out a VPC from memory and launch instances into a public and private subnets
+    - i can do that